Skycoder42/qpmx/README.md

 QPMX_HOOK_EXTRA_OPTIONS			| Additional option parameters for the `qpmx hook` invocation PUBLIC_HEADERS					| *qpmx package only:* The headers to be used by users.
 If left empty, `HEADERS` is used QPMX_WORKINGDIR					| The (sub)directory to use for generation of qpmx files.
-If left empty, the build directory is used
+If left empty, the build directory is used EXTRA_TRANSLATIONS				| Just like `TRANSLATIONS`, but qpmx will not join those files with the qpmx translations (but still compile)

 ### Extra targets
  Target			| Description